-Mitigating and minimising your losses in an injury claim
+How can I 'mitigate and minimise losses' in an injury claim

 For people who have sustained an injury as the result of circumstances beyond their control, financial compensation is often a necessary part of the recovery process.

 This compensation can cover losses resulting from an accident or injury and fund treatment and living costs.

 However, claimants cannot simply prove that they have suffered any amount of financial loss in order to receive the same amount back in personal injury compensation.

 Claimants also have a duty to minimise and mitigate their losses.

 What does it mean to minimise and mitigate losses?

 In basic terms, this means that you should not spend any more than you have to on facilitating your recovery.
 If you are having to arrange transport to and from hospital appointments, and it is possible to get a bus rather than a taxi, you should choose the least expensive option.

 If you are replacing damaged clothing, you should purchase items of a similar value, rather than opting for pricier items.Back to top

 What are the components of a personal injury claim?